Ankit04raj/H.Project1/README.md

 # 🌐 Web Development Journey — HTML & CSS

 Welcome to my **Web Development Repository**!
-This is my first step into the world of **Frontend Development**, following the amazing tutorials by [Apna College (Shradha Khapra)](https://www.youtube.com/@ApnaCollegeOfficial). 🚀
+This is my first step into the world of **Frontend Development**, [Apna College (Shradha Khapra)](https://www.youtube.com/@ApnaCollegeOfficial). 🚀

 ---

 ## 📘 About This Project
-This repository contains all my **HTML and CSS practice projects** as I learn and build beautiful static web pages.
+This repository contains all my **HTML and CSS practice projects** as I learn and build beautiful static web pages,& JUST practice PORTFOLIO.

 > 💡 “Every great developer starts with writing their first `<html>` tag.”